JangidBhavnesh/coreip/models/GNN/GNN0_Tuned/README.md

 TEST_Predictions.csv gives the predicted values for the test set in the form [index, predicted, actual, error, absolute error], sorted by absolute error.

 Highest error system is a element/orbital combination which is non-existant in training data.
 The next three are the system which has two very different values in the literature, so the reported average may be of poor quality.

+This training was done with the intial graph_data.json data.